datarisk-io/mlops_codex/docs/source/training_guide.rst

         # if my_var is None:
         #   raise Exception("Could not find `env` variable")

-        ## Environment variable loaded from Neomaril with database name (used alternatively to line 61)
+        ## Environment variable loaded from MLOps with database name (used alternatively to line 61)
         # df = pd.read_csv(base_path+'/'+os.getenv('inputFileName'))
         df = pd.read_csv(base_path+"/data.csv")    # Load the database (data.csv) which must have the same name
-                                                    # file sent to Neomaril in the 'train_data' field
+                                                    # file sent to MLOps in the 'train_data' field

         # The data sent must be the complete data for training and validation (excluding the validation sample),
         # it is at the user's discretion how to treat the data here